 WebPosition’s old standalone version finally stopped querying Google correctly.
 I’m now in the process of switching to Advanced Web Ranking (AWR).
-Per my earlier post about finding a WebPosition replacement and some followup in the comments, AWR is the only solution to meet all of the SEO software criteria.
+Per my earlier post about finding a WebPosition replacement and some followup in the comments, AWR is the only solution to meet all of the critical SEO software criteria.
 I’m still apprehensive; it’s always a pain to switch to unfamiliar software, but my confidence is buoyed by the great email responses I’ve received from Robert at AWR support.

 A few years ago, when I still had an SEO boner for WebPosition, that happy feeling was largely because of Scott Goodyear’s great support.
 Scott disappeared when infospace acquired WebPosition.
 That’s when the WP FAIL began.